0x1001/Python-Course/Course/Lesson_5/readme.txt

 Then print it in a nicer to read format:
 "Index = 0, 12.000MHz, 0x40 0x81 0xe0 0x02 0x40 0x00 0xe1 0x02"

-In your folder create file pllsettings.py.
+In your folder create a file pllsettings.py.
 Create two functions:
 1. parser(log_contents)
     This is a parser function that parses log contents and for each PLL setting creates new PLLSetting object.